130349210-myseneca/CSN400-Capstone/Checkpoint1/README.md

 ### My Single Line of Code Snippet
-This is my single line of code snippet
+This is my single line of code snippet is 'az login'